SLOG Events

 Wednesday 30th July:

-SLOG AGM 7.30pm at Crook Memorial Hall
+SLOG Annual General Meeting: 7.30pm at Crook Memorial Hall

 Saturday 9th August:

-Budding & Summer Pruning Workshop, 1.30pm at Growing Well
+Budding & Summer Pruning & Budding Workshop,

 Orchard Events